1. Before you begin

 In the above example, notice how there's a column for an id property.
 While chances are that plant species in nature, or whatever you represent in your database, probably don't have a conveniently numbered id, it's important for rows in a data table to have some sort of unique identifier.
 This is commonly known as the primary key, and is unique to each row in the table.
 This is useful if you need to reference rows in one data table from another table.
 Say for example, there was another table called "garden" where you want to associate a garden with all the plant species it contains.
 You can use the primary key in the plants table to reference a plant from an entry in the garden table, or any other table in the database.

 Primary keys make it possible to have the relationships in a relational database.
-While you won't be using databases with more than one table in this course, having a unique ID which will also help with querying, updating, and deleting existing items in a table.
+While you won't be using databases with more than one table in this course, having a unique ID helps with querying, updating, and deleting existing items in a table.

 Just like with defining properties of Kotlin classes, columns in a database can be one of many possible data types.
 A column can represent a character, string, number (with or without a decimal), or binary data.
 Other data like dates and times could either be represented numerically or as a string depending on the use case.
 When working with Room, you'll mainly be working with Kotlin types, but they map to SQL types behind the scenes.